dragonlzm/AIM/other_packages/LLM-Viewer/README.md

 # LLM-Viewer

-The code is adapted from LLM-Viewer(https://github.com/hahnyuan/LLM-Viewer) with minimum modification on script interface.
+The code is adapted from LLM-Viewer(https://github.com/hahnyuan/LLM-Viewer) with minimum modification on function interface.

 Run `bash run.sh` to calculate the FLOPs and prefill time of our default inference configuration.